FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fbufsize.md

 > **Note**
 >
-> The FBUFSIZE range is 0 to 8180 in OpenVMS environments.
+> Note: The FBUFSIZE range is 0 to 8180 in OpenVMS environments.

 [Return to Command index](../../)